nlbegotka/CES_prediction/scripts/README.md

 ## Scripts
-To explore the code and see the outputs,navigate through the .ipynb files.
+To explore the code and see the outputs, navigate through the .ipynb files.
 The .R files are stored in the Rscript folders for documentation purposes.